IbzanHyena/blog.ibzan.co.uk/articles/2023-05-16-agda-propositional-equality.md

 Now read there is a single constructor, called `refl`.
 The _type_ of `refl` is `x ≡ x`.
-This means that in order to create an instance of this type, the type checker **must** prove that the value on the left-hand side of the `≡` is the same as the value on the right-hand side.
+This means that to create an instance of this type, the type checker **must** prove that the value on the left-hand side of the `≡` is the same as the value on the right-hand side.
 In return for proving this, we are given an instance, `refl`, which serves as _evidence_ that this is true.
 This evidence can then be used in other proofs without repeating the whole chain of reasoning that derives it.